 - Surgical tracheostomy.
 You lie facing up.
 A nurse cleans your chest and neck with a germ-killing antiseptic.
 An anesthesiologist gives you general anesthesia to make you sleep so you don’t feel any pain.
 Once you’re asleep, the surgeon will cut into the skin on the lower half of your neck between your larynx and the top of your chest.
 They part the muscle below and may need to move or cut the thyroid gland to get to your windpipe.
 Then, the surgeon cuts a hole in your windpipe and puts in the tube.
 Stitches, surgical tape, or a Velcro strap will hold it in place.

 - Minimally invasive tracheostomy.
-In a less invasive version of the operation, the doctor threads a special lens through your mouth to see inside your throat so they can make a hole in your windpipe with a needle.
+In a less invasive version of the operation, the doctor threads a fiberoptic tube with a camera through your mouth to see inside your throat so they can make a hole in your windpipe with a needle.
 This is called a percutaneous tracheotomy.

 If it’s an emergency, like when you suddenly can’t breathe at all, you may be awake during the procedure.
 A doctor or other member of the medical team may do the surgery after injecting drugs to numb your neck.